-Virginia deputies fatally shoot driver after threat: authorities
+Motorist fatally shot by Virginia police, shotgun found: state police

 Over the weekend, officers in Minneapolis shot and killed a white Australian woman who had called 911 to report a disturbance behind her house.

-A Washington Post database shows that 543 people have been shot and killed by U.S. law enforcement officers this year.

-Reporting by Ian Simpson; Editing by Scott Malone and Jeffrey Benkoe
+Reporting by Ian Simpson in Washington and Eric M. Johnson in Seattle; Editing by Scott Malone and Jeffrey Benkoe